openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

 The Linux kernel offers multiple `security modules`_ (LSMs) that that set `mandatory access controls`_ (MAC) on Linux systems.
-The OpenStack-Ansible project configures `AppArmor`_, a Linux security module, to provide additional security on LXC container hosts.
+The OpenStack-Ansible project configures `AppArmor`_.
+AppArmor is a Linux security module that provides additional security on LXC container hosts.
 AppArmor allows administrators to set specific limits and policies around what resources a particular application can access.
 Any activity outside the allowed policies is denied at the kernel level.

-In OpenStack-Ansible, AppArmor profiles are applied that limit the actions that each LXC container may take on a system.
+AppArmor profiles that are applied in OpenStack-Ansible limit the actions that each LXC container may take on a system.
 This is done within the `lxc_hosts role`_.

 .. _security modules: https://en.wikipedia.org/wiki/Linux_Security_Modules